-Our results also suggested that variations in the estimated GPP long-term trends from different products were are largely related to the representation of CO2 fertilization.
-Products that did do not consider the direct CO2 effect, including our Baseline models, FLUXSAT, FLUXCOM, and MODIS, showed minimal long-term changes in tropical GPP, while the CEDAR CFE-ML and CFE-Hybrid models demonstrated significant GPP increases aligning with predictions from the terrestrial biosphere models (Anav et al., 2015).
-FLUXCOM-ERA5, not accounting for dynamics changes in vegetation structures and CO2, did does not capture either the direct or indirect CO2 fertilization resulting in a slight negative GPP trend attributable to shifted climate patterns.
-Notably, rEC-LUE exhibited contrasting trends before and after circa 2000, primarily attributed to changes in vapor pressure deficit, PAR, and LAI, while the direct CO2 fertilization effect remainsed consistent (Zheng et al., 2020).
+Our results also suggested that variations in the estimated GPP long-term trends from different products are largely related to the representation of CO2 fertilization.
+Products that do not consider the direct CO2 effect, including our Baseline models, FLUXSAT, FLUXCOM, and MODIS, show minimal long-term changes in tropical GPP, while the CEDAR CFE-ML and CFE-Hybrid models demonstrate significant GPP increases aligning with predictions from the terrestrial biosphere models (Anav et al., 2015).
+FLUXCOM-ERA5, not accounting for dynamics changes in vegetation structures and CO2, does not capture either the direct or indirect CO2 fertilization resulting in a slight negative GPP trend attributable to shifted climate patterns.
+Notably, rEC-LUE exhibit contrasting trends before and after circa 2000, primarily attributed to changes in vapor pressure deficit, PAR, and LAI, while the direct CO2 fertilization effect remains consistent (Zheng et al., 2020).
 CEDAR CFE-ML and CFE-Hybrid models align well with two process-based models forced with remote sensing data which consider direct CO2 effects (BESS and BEPS).
-Nevertheless, considerable differences between between CEDAR-GPP and and other remote sensing products that include direct CO2 effects (rEC-LUE, and PML V2) as well as between our CFE-ML and CFE-Hybrid products, warrant more in-depth investigations into long-term GPP responses to changes in atmospheric CO2 and climate patterns.
+Nevertheless, considerable differences between CEDAR-GPP and other remote sensing products that include direct CO2 effects (rEC-LUE and PML V2) warrant more in-depth investigations into long-term GPP responses to changes in atmospheric CO2 and climate patterns.